astoilkov/console-powers/README.md

 How much levels to expand the object.
 Levels after that will be collapsed.

+##### `ConsoleInspectOptions.keys`

+Type: `string[]`
+Default: `undefined`

+Whitelist for keys to include in the log.
+For nested object, `keys` work per level — at particular level of nesting if no key matches any of the `keys` the whole level is shown.
+For nested object, showing a key also shows its children.

 ##### `ConsoleInspectOptions.wrap`

 Type: `"auto" | "single-line" | "multi-line" | number`